DottedLizard/bond-pricer/README.md

 # bond-pricer
-Library to price basic bonds
+Functions to price basic bonds, as well as curve and data utilities